etf2l/rules/docs/general-2.md

 A players experience is determined by their last 3 active seasons in both 6v6 and Highlander gamemodes.
 A season counts as a “active season” if the player played at least 3 matches of the same tier in that season.

 Playoffs matches in any tier count towards the tier above.
-Participating in a Grand Final of any tier, whether the player won or lost it, will automatically count as a tier above the tier of the Grand Final.
+3 playoff matches or participation in a Grand Final of any tier will automatically count the player as a tier above the tier those matches were played in.
+For Premiership Grand Finals, this will also count towards player experience and count as it’s own tier above Premiership.

-For players participating in the lowest tier of a season, all previous experience is taken into account.
+For the lowest tier played in a season, matches played from all seasons count towards player experience.

 Note: Cups (pre-season cups, one-day cups, nations cup etc.) do not count towards a players experience.
-Note: Highlander and 6v6 experience are valued equally between gamemodes.
+Highlander and 6v6 experience are valued equally between gamemodes.